Partnerships icon Partnerships

 Given the immense breadth and scope of ocean exploration, it would be impossible for NOAA Ocean Exploration to achieve our mission without working closely with other federal and state agencies, academic institutions, nonprofit organizations, and private industry.
 This is why partnerships play such a crucial role in all of our work.

 Our partnerships leverage complementary expertise and produce innovations in exploration tools and capabilities.
 By working with institutions with a wide range of experience, expertise, and creativity, NOAA Ocean Exploration is able to enhance the potential for significant new advances in discovery, understanding, action, and inspiration.
-We are also working to coordinate a national program for ocean exploration, the foundation of which will need to be built on strong and successful partnerships across the exploration community and beyond.
+We are also leading efforts to coordinate a national program for ocean exploration through the National Ocean Mapping, Exploration, and Characterization (NOMEC) Council, building a foundation for strong and successful partnerships across the exploration community.

-Below are the primary academic and nongovernmental organizations that NOAA Ocean Exploration partners with regularly.
+Below are the primary organizations that NOAA Ocean Exploration partners with regularly.

 Ocean Exploration Cooperative Institute logo

-The Ocean Exploration Cooperative Institute (OECI) focuses on mapping and characterizing the nation’s submerged resources, developing and deploying new technologies, and engaging and inspiring the next generation of scientists, engineers, and educators.
-The skills and capacities of the OECI complement and amplify NOAA Ocean Exploration's exploratory science, technology, and outreach capabilities, helping to advance the missions and priorities of our office and of NOAA.
-The OECI is hosted by the University of Rhode Island in partnership with the University of New Hampshire, the University of Southern Mississippi, the Woods Hole Oceanographic Institution, and the Ocean Exploration Trust.
+The NOAA Ocean Exploration Cooperative Institute (OECI) focuses on mapping and characterizing the nation’s submerged resources, developing and deploying new technologies, and engaging and inspiring the next generation of scientists, engineers, and educators.
+The skills and capacities of the OECI complement and amplify NOAA Ocean Exploration's exploratory science, technology, and outreach capabilities, helping to advance the priorities of our office and of NOAA.
+The OECI is hosted by the University of Rhode Island and includes affiliate organizations, the University of New Hampshire, the University of Southern Mississippi, the Woods Hole Oceanographic Institution, and the Ocean Exploration Trust.

 Watch this webinar series to learn more about the OECI.